 One of my favorite attractions is the butterfly observatory.
 You will also be able to see jungle cats, sloths, monkeys, snakes, frogs, and birds!

 If you cast a line or two at their Trout Lake and catch something you can enjoy a fresh-caught fish for lunch (which they will cook for you of course!)

-The entrance ticket is $48 USD for adults and $32 USD for kids aged 3-12 years old, and the park is open from 8 am to 5 pm.
+The entrance ticket is $50 USD for adults and $34 USD for kids aged 3-12 years old, and the park is open from 8 am to 5 pm.
 If you don’t have a rental car, consider joining this organized day tour from San Jose.
-The tour includes transport to and from La Paz as well as lunch and a guided walk around the property.
+The tour includes transport to and from La Paz as well as lunch and a guided walk around the property and hummingbird gallery.
 You’ll see a lot more with your guide and learn a ton!

 Hot Tip: La Paz Waterfall Gardens are located very close to Pas Volcano, so I recommend visiting both attractions on the same day trip from San Jose!
 You can book an organized tour that also does this, or, just drive yourself.
 Be sure to visit Poas first to have the best chance of clear weather, and then go to La Paz Waterfall Gardens afterward.

 Related Read: Choose one of the amazing hotels located close to SJO airport for a convenient stay!